dotnet/docs/docs/csharp/whats-new/csharp-10.md

 For more information, see the [Extended property patterns](~/_csharplang/proposals/csharp-10.0/extended-property-patterns.md) feature proposal note.
 For more information about a property pattern, see the [Property pattern](../language-reference/operators/patterns.md#property-pattern) section of the [Patterns](../language-reference/operators/patterns.md) article.

-## Lambda expressions improvements
+## Lambda expression improvements

 C# 10 includes many improvements to how lambda expressions are handled:

-- Lambda expressions may have a [natural type](../languge-reference/operators/lambda-expressions.md#natural-type-for-lambda-expressions), where the compiler can infer a delegate type from the lambda expression or method group.
+- Lambda expressions may have a [natural type](../language-reference/operators/lambda-expressions.md#natural-type-for-lambda-expressions), where the compiler can infer a delegate type from the lambda expression or method group.
-- Lambda expressions may declare a [return type](../languge-reference/operators/lambda-expressions.md#declared-return-type) when the compiler can't infer it.
+- Lambda expressions may declare a [return type](../language-reference/operators/lambda-expressions.md#declared-return-type) when the compiler can't infer it.
-- [Attributes](../languge-reference/operators/lambda-expressions.md#attributes) can be applied to lambda expressions.
+- [Attributes](../language-reference/operators/lambda-expressions.md#attributes) can be applied to lambda expressions.

 These features make lambda expressions more similar to methods and local functions.
 They make it easier to use lambda expressions without declaring a variable of a delegate type, and they work more seamlessly with the new ASP.NET minimal APIs.